vohvelikissa/vohvelikissa.github.io/README.md

 ## fps controlled fully with keyboard

-- [ ] make a plan to make this thing
+- [X] make a plan to make this thing
+- [ ] make a game design document for this game
+- [ ] write the story for this game
+- [ ] create the graphics for this game
+- [ ] create the sound effects for this game
+- [ ] create the code for this game
+- [ ] create a built version for this game
 - [ ] youtube demo for this
 - [ ] a plan to host it somewhere

 ## ai powered npc to that fps game

-- [ ] make a plan to make this thing
+- [X] make a plan to make this thing
+- [ ] write the story for this npc
+- [ ] create the graphics for this npc
+- [ ] create the sound effects for this npc
+- [ ] create the code for this npc
+- [ ] build this npc
 - [ ] youtube demo for this
 - [ ] a plan to host it somewhere

 ## minecraft mod

-- [ ] make a plan to make this thing
+- [X] make a plan to make this thing
+- [ ] figure out what is the way to make a minecraft mod
+- [ ] create a mob with those techniques
+- [ ] make the mob be the mob that I created to the other game
+- [ ] build this
 - [ ] youtube demo for this
 - [ ] a plan to host it somewhere

 ## half-life 2 mod

-- [ ] make a plan to make this thing
+- [X] make a plan to make this thing
+- [ ] figure out what is the way to make a mod
+- [ ] create a mob with those techniques
+- [ ] make the mob be the mob that I created to the other game
+- [ ] build this
 - [ ] youtube demo for this
 - [ ] a plan to host it somewhere